Driving in France

 As France uses the metric system for road signs, all speed limits are indicated using kilometres and are lowered during adverse weather conditions.
 The following national speed limits apply in France:

-Priority roads and dual carriageways
+Motorways | Priority roads and dual carriageways | Other roads | Built-up areas | |

 French speeding fines

 Speeding is taken very seriously in France, so you need to make sure you’re always adhering to the speed limit.
-The standard fine for speeding is set at €135, plus, you’ll receive points on your licence depending on how far over the speed limit you are driving.
+You’ll receive points on your licence depending on how far over the speed limit you are driving.
 Holders of EU driving licences will also have them confiscated on the spot if caught driving more than 40 km/h over the speed limit.

 Using speed camera detectors in France

 There are laws in France that prohibit drivers from using devices that can detect speed cameras or warn drivers of their location.
-This is a very serious offence in France and can lead to a whopping €1,500 if you’re caught using such a device.
+This is a very serious offence in France and can lead to a large fine if you’re caught using such a device.

 For more helpful guides on using your car while travelling, make sure to check out our driving abroad section.
 Here you’ll find tips on driving etiquette, laws and essential items you’ll need to drive safely and hassle-free on your holiday.